hendricius/the-bread-code/basics/basic-dough.md

 ingredients are added before the final shaping.
 The basic formula always remains the same.

 Prepare the dough always 24 hours before baking.
 If you run out of time you can also do this faster but then have to knead more initially.
-In this case a kitchen air or a similar tool can be helpful as it will speed up the process.
+In this case a KitchenAid or a similar tool can be helpful as it will speed up the process.

 ## Ingredients